Former CIA Officer Will Teach You How to Spot a Lie

 Verbal/nonverbal disconnect — If a person nods their head while saying no, or shakes their head “no” while saying yes, this disconnect is considered a deceptive behavior (except in certain cultures in which nodding doesn’t mean yes).

-Read More: Ketogenic diet is best
+Read More: Strength building diet plan

 Anchor point movements — Another sign of a lie is movement in an “anchor point,” such as feet on the floor, arms on a desk or even a dangling foot if a person’s legs are crossed.